 Reclaimed and Local Materials

 The home’s wooded lot yielded fir and larch trees that were milled into siding and other lumber with the help of a portable band-saw mill.
-Fir from a 1920s era boardwalk on the Great Lakes went into the exposed timber-framed components, and corrugated roofing from the 1940s was used as exterior cladding.
+Jason also turned to sources of reclaimed materials, including fir that came from a 1920s era boardwalk on the Great Lakes, and corrugated roofing from the 1940s that was used as exterior cladding.
+The Great Lakes fir went into the exposed timber-framed components, built with the help of a neighbor who happened to be a timber-framing instructor.
 Newly sawn lumber on both the exterior and great room ceiling was treated with Lifetime wood treatment, a compound that gives it the patina of old lumber and only needs to be applied once.

 Multipurpose Living Space